thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 That `prod : ${prods}` attribute value you see above means "for each element in
-the result of evaluating `${prods}`, repeat this fragment of template setting
+the result of evaluating `${prods}`, repeat this fragment of template, using the
-that element into a variable called prod".
+current element in a variable called prod".
 Let's give a name each of the things
 we see:

  * We will call `${prods}` the _iterated expression_ or _iterated variable_.
  * We will call `prod` the _iteration variable_ or simply _iter variable_.

-Note that the `prod` iter variable will only be available inside the `<tr>`
+Note that the `prod` iter variable is scoped to the `<tr>` element, which means
-element (including inner tags like `<td>`).
+it is available to inner tags like `<td>`.

 ### Iterable values

-Not only `java.util.List` objects can be used for iteration in Thymeleaf.
-In
+The `java.util.List` class isn't the onlyvalue that can be used for iteration in
-fact, there is a quite complete set of objects that are considered _iterable_
+Thymeleaf.
+There is a quite complete set of objects that are considered _iterable_
 by a `th:each` attribute:

  * Any object implementing `java.util.Iterable`
  * Any object implementing `java.util.Enumeration`.
- * Any object implementing `java.util.Iterator`, which values will be used as
+ * Any object implementing `java.util.Iterator`, whose values will be used as
    they are returned by the iterator, without the need to cache all values in memory.
  * Any object implementing `java.util.Map`.
 When iterating maps, iter variables
    will be of class `java.util.Map.Entry`.